 This led to me landing my first literary agent and being offered a deal by a second interested publisher, which I accepted.
 By the end of the year, I had signed my first traditional publishing contract.

-Since then, I have published four more books traditionally, moved agents, and signed with a new publisher, learning so much about the traditional publishing process.
+Since then, I have published four more books traditionally, moved agents, and signed with a new publisher, and I’ve learnt so much about the traditional publishing process.

 A traditional publisher isn’t always the goal for self-published authors